This page includes Compliance Guidelines on new Section 3A of MGL c. 40A and related materials.

 - No age restrictions and suitable for families with children

-On August 10, 2022, DHCD issued the final guidelines to determine if an MBTA community is in compliance with Section 3A.
+On August 10, 2022, DHCD (now EOHLC) issued the final guidelines to determine if an MBTA community is in compliance with Section 3A.
 Read the letter sent to each MBTA Community from Secretary Mike Kennealy and Undersecretary Jennifer Maddox.
 We encourage you to visit this page often as it will be updated from time to time.